 - There’s some debate on how classic the addition of boiled eggs is, and I’m on team “you have to add the eggs.”
 It totally changes the texture and flavor if you ask me.
 If you prefer, you can omit the boiled eggs.
 Do you have one of these egg slicer thingies?
 I kind of want one.

-Classic macaroni salad recipe, just like you’d get from your grocer’s deli, only better!
+A Classic Macaroni Salad recipe, just like you’d get from your grocer’s deli, only better!
 Loaded with celery, carrots, peppers, and eggs and topped with a homemade creamy dressing.
 A great option for a neighborhood cookout!

 - 2 cups macaroni pasta (about 8 ounces)